 Allowing everyone to experience the Earth gives the planet the best fighting chance.

 It is not an easy thing, keeping an adventurous spirit in the age of Instagram.
 Although the platform makes it easier and more appealing to develop that spirit, it can be tempting to overlook the value in making discoveries for yourself.
-As you make your own discoveries it might feel difficult to strike a balance between keeping them to yourself and sharing them with the world.
+As you make your own discoveries it might feel difficult to strike a balance.
+Should you keep them to yourself or share them with the world.
 In those moments remember that there is no correct solution to the issue.
 We are all just trying our best to protect our beloved spaces.

 So get out there, explore, share the Earth’s beauty with others and keep a few beautiful discoveries to yourself!